laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 The most preliminary version will have the following functionality.
 1. Add a task.
-2. Edit a task.
-3. Remove tasks
-4. Listing the available tasks
+2. Listing the available tasks
+--
-5. Marking Tasks as completed.
+3. Marking Tasks as completed.

-### Classes and Objects
+4. Edit a task.
+5. Remove tasks

+### Buidling Blocks

 First, we will need to identify the classes we should build.
 In Object Oriented principles classes acts as the blueprint or cookie cutter for the real objects.
 The way object should behave is defined in the class.